annimukherjee/Paper_Notes/README.md

 ### How I read papers:
 1. 1st pass is just a quick read through the Abstract, Introduction and Conclusion and a cursory glance of Figure 2 and the results in the Experiments section.
-2. 2nd pass is reading each sentence, highlighting interesting sentences and
+2. 2nd pass is reading each sentence intently, highlighting interesting sentences and making sure I understand deeply what each paragraph conveys.
+3. 3rd pass is to write notes either on paper or digitally as if I'm presenting this paper to my friend / advisor so that they understand it easily without ever having to read the paper.

-Paper's I've read with notes listed in no particular order here.
+Paper's I've read with notes listed in no particular order below.
+Further, papers are numbered on a (1) to (5) scale where a (1) means I have only barely skimmed it, while a (5) means I feel confident that I understand almost everything about the paper.

-- Prismatic VLMs: Investigating the Design Space of Visually-Conditioned Language Models ([paper](https://arxiv.org/abs/2402.07865)) ([notes](https://drive.google.com/file/d/1HMbDBFqDR4RZgz3_t3EeLVDisWWaCcZi/view?usp=sharing)) [5 / 5]
+- **Prismatic VLMs**: Investigating the Design Space of Visually-Conditioned Language Models ([paper](https://arxiv.org/abs/2402.07865)) ([notes](https://drive.google.com/file/d/1HMbDBFqDR4RZgz3_t3EeLVDisWWaCcZi/view?usp=sharing)) [5 / 5]
-- Lift, Splat, Map: Lifting Foundation Masks for Label-Free Semantic Scene Completion ([paper](https://arxiv.org/abs/2407.03425)) ([notes](https://drive.google.com/file/d/1yCxtaWJLzanl2dtA1RW9rm22JrzB9zeA/view?usp=sharing) (incomplete)) [5 / 5]
+- **Lift, Splat, Map**: Lifting Foundation Masks for Label-Free Semantic Scene Completion ([paper](https://arxiv.org/abs/2407.03425)) ([notes](https://drive.google.com/file/d/1yCxtaWJLzanl2dtA1RW9rm22JrzB9zeA/view?usp=sharing) (incomplete)) [5 / 5]
-- Conservative Predictions on Noisy Financial Data ([paper](https://arxiv.org/abs/2310.11815))
+- **Conservative Predictions on Noisy Financial Data** ([paper](https://arxiv.org/abs/2310.11815))
-- The AI Alignment Paradox ([paper](https://arxiv.org/abs/2405.20806v2)) [2 / 5]
+- **The AI Alignment Paradox** ([paper](https://arxiv.org/abs/2405.20806v2)) [2 / 5]
-- VAX: Using Existing Video and Audio-based Activity Recognition Models to Bootstrap Privacy-Sensitive Sensors ([paper](https://dl.acm.org/doi/abs/10.1145/3610907)) ([notes](https://drive.google.com/file/d/1dl7RzKTX7nXxt1Lk4mku6yqqQx-JQdrS/view?usp=sharing)) [5 / 5]
+- **VAX**: Using Existing Video and Audio-based Activity Recognition Models to Bootstrap Privacy-Sensitive Sensors ([paper](https://dl.acm.org/doi/abs/10.1145/3610907)) ([notes](https://drive.google.com/file/d/1dl7RzKTX7nXxt1Lk4mku6yqqQx-JQdrS/view?usp=sharing)) [5 / 5]